TheLens/dailygraphics/GRAPHIC_CHECKLIST.md

 ## Process / Project Management

-* Has the graphic been edited by Alyson?
+* Has the graphic been edited?
-* Has the graphic gone through line edit and copy edit?
+* Has the graphic gone through a copy edit?
-  * Line edit: Review/edit by a digital editor
-  * Copy edit: Final edit by the copy desk.
-Most daily graphics are copy edited at the same time as their stories.
-But more complex graphics should go to copyedit before that, to give editors more time to review.
-* Have you added the graphic to the Graphics Archive page in Confluence?